Breakeven in Nuclear Fusion via Electron-Free Target

-As shown, the energy loss exceeds the generation by approximately two orders of magnitude, yielding \(R \approx 0.01 \).
-The current two-orders-of-magnitude gap makes breakeven unattainable with conventional beam–target approaches, which explains why high-temperature plasma has been the only viable path.
-However, this gap is not insurmountable and leaves room for innovative concepts that could mitigate losses or enhance generation.
+Using the cross-section data from Fig.~\ref{fig:cs}, we evaluate the energy generation and stopping power as functions of the laboratory-frame beam energy $E_{\mathrm{lab}}$ for a tritium target.
+Figure~\ref{fig:dedx} compares $\dv*{E_{\mathrm gen}}{x}$ (blue) and $\dv*{E_{\mathrm BB}}{x}$ (black) across $E_{\mathrm{lab}}$.
+The energy-loss values $\dv*{E_{\mathrm{BB}}}{x}$ are taken from proton stopping-power data in Ref.~\cite{nist_stopping_power} and converted to the corresponding deuteron energy for the same particle velocity.
+As shown, the energy loss exceeds the generation by approximately two orders of magnitude, yielding $R=\mathcal{O}(10^{-2})$.
+This two-orders-of-magnitude gap makes breakeven unattainable with conventional beam--target approaches, which explains why high-temperature plasma has been the only viable path.
+However, this gap is not insurmountable and leaves room for innovative concepts that could mitigate energy losses.

-In conventional targets, electrons are present and, as shown in Eq.~(\ref{eq:3}), they dominate the stopping power due to their low mass.
+In conventional targets, electrons are present and, as shown in Eq.~\eqref{eq:BB}, they dominate the stopping power due to their low mass.
 This motivates the concept of electron-free targets, which aim to suppress energy loss by eliminating electrons.

-The physical origin of energy loss is Coulomb interactions, where the energy transferred per collision scales as:
+The physical origin of energy loss is Coulomb interactions, where the energy transferred per collision scales as

-where \(\Delta p\) is the impulse transferred during the collision and \( m \) is the mass of the target particle.
-Since Coulomb interactions depend solely on the electric charge of the interacting particles, the magnitude of \(\Delta p\) is governed by the charge distribution.
-For the given \(\Delta p\), lighter particles receive more energy per collision.
-This explains why the electron mass appears explicitly in Eq.~(\ref{eq:3}).
+where $\Delta p$ is the impulse transferred during the collision and $m$ is the mass of the particle that receives the transferred momentum.
+Since Coulomb interactions depend solely on the electric charge of the interacting particles, the magnitude of $\Delta p$ is governed by the charge distribution.
+For the given $\Delta p$, lighter particles receive more energy per collision.
+This explains why the electron mass appears explicitly in Eq.~\eqref{eq:BB}.
 In electron-free targets, where only ions are present, the absence of light charged particles significantly reduces stopping power.
-By replacing electrons with tritium nuclei (mass \( m_T \)), the energy transferred per collision is reduced by roughly a factor of 5500 (corresponding to the mass ratio \( m_T/m_e \) ), thereby suppressing energy losses and enabling the beam to remain in the fusion-effective energy region.
+By replacing electrons with tritium nuclei (mass $m_T$), the energy transferred per collision is reduced by roughly a factor of $m_T/m_e\approx 5500$, thereby opening a parameter regime in which fusion reactions become dynamically accessible.